w8tcha/CKEditor-WordCount-Plugin/README.md

     // Option to limit the characters in the Editor
     charLimit: 'unlimited',

+    // Whether or not to include Html chars in the Char Count
+    countHTML: false,

     // Option to limit the words in the Editor
     wordLimit: 'unlimited'
 };